 To represent anything, a system needs an observer that assigns its behavior meaning.
 But the observer required here isn’t the user of the computation, who, after all only cares that the screen’s pixels are lit up in an interesting way or that the airplane’s control surfaces are sent the right signals — i.e., about the bits — but the human programmer.

-Viewing machine models and language models as competing is a mistake that confuses computation with programming, two fundamentally different activities.
+Viewing machine models and language models as competing is a mistake that confuses computation (the system) with programming (concerned with syntax and semantics), two fundamentally different activities.
 This confusing presentation of machine and language models as standing in opposition to one another cannot be expressed more starkly than in this somewhat trollish post by Bob Harper.

 I don’t wish to address every point Harper makes, but just to focus on this one:

 The machine models have no practical uses at all… [They’re] worthless from a practical viewpoint.